 Ph.D.
 Northeastern University, 2006, Biology

-Research Interests: Stress physiology of elasmobranch fishes (sharks, rays and skates), applied fisheries biology, and physiological ecology of fishes.
-More specifically: 1) the physiological alterations caused by stress in elasmobranchs and other finfish; 2) the mortality of discarded bycatch in fishing operations; 3) strategies to reduce the incidental capture of elasmobranchs; and 4) movement and distribution of marine finfish around artificial structures (i.e. fish aggregation devices).
+Research Interests: The physiological ecology and conservation physiology of elasmobranch fishes (sharks, stingrays and skates) and other fishes.
+More specifically: 1) the physiological consequences of exposure to anthropogenic stressors in fishes; 2) the mortality of discarded bycatch in fishing operations; 3) strategies to reduce discard mortality.

 Rosalind M. Rolland D.V.M.
 (C.V.)